JAPANESE ANTIQUE BRONZE OVOID VASE. Meiji Period. Signed

 Dimensions: 6-0”h x 5-0” Dia

 Offered is a beautifully formed ovoid rustic vase.
-The neck, which gives height to the vase is shallow with a wide neck that flares out and is flanked by a line of beads on the shoulders.
-The central motif is that of variegated orange holly leaves and berries in groups of three and executed in gold.
-The piece untranslated signature on the back.
+The neck, which gives height to the vase is shallow with a wide neck that flares out and beautifully flanked by a line of beads on the shoulders.
+The central motif is variegated orange holly leaves and berries in groups of three and executed in gold.
+Untranslated signature on the back.

-Vintage Condition: Faint surface wear, with excellent detailing and marbled patina, quite heavy, with exceptional inlay fully intact.
-“As is” with some minor light wear to the metal surface that does not affect the design, and retains the original craft/workmanship.
+Vintage Condition: Faint surface wear from aging, otherwise no obvious mars or damages noted.
+Excellent color detailing and marbled patina, quite heavy, with exceptional inlay fully intact and retains the original craft/workmanship.